 After spending a week in lungs larvae travel to the throat where we cough and swallow it.

 - Weight loss

-Fatigue and fever are some other symptoms experienced by people with large infestation.
-A proper treatment is necessary if you face all or a few symptoms.
+Fatigue and fever are some other symptoms experienced by people with a large infestation.
+Proper treatment is necessary if you face all or a few symptoms.
 Ascariasis causes other complications like bowel obstruction and pancreatitis.
-Worms may cause blockage of appendix, biliary tract, inflammation and other damage in several areas of body causing restlessness and sleep problem.
+Worms may cause blockage of the appendix, biliary tract, inflammation and other damage in several areas of the body causing restlessness and sleep problem.